jeffreykegler/hoonlint/misc/whitespace.md

 Note that BARCEN Cells
 also should never use the column of a parent LUSLUS, LUSHEP or LUSTIS as their anchor column.
-Technically, this is not an exception because, pedantically, LUSLUS, LUSHEP and LUSTIS are not runes.
+Technically, this is not an exception because pedantically, LUSLUS, LUSHEP and LUSTIS are not runes.

-### SELACE
+# SELACE

 Only one-line SELACE's occur in the `arvo/` corpus.
 One-line SELACE's are free-form -- `hoonlint` never generates